 Yew Tree Farm, Kent

 AB Heritage was recently involved in a successful example, for a proposal to convert a Grade II Listed 18th century barn to residential use, in the Lower Weald region of Kent.
-This area has the highest surviving proportion of traditional farmsteads in the county, where dispersed farmsteads predominate and represent a local cultural tradition.

 The National Planning Policy Framework (NPPF) Paragraph 128, requires local planning authorities to request descriptions on the significance of any heritage assets affected by a proposal, including any contribution made by their setting.